Urbit-Systems-Technical-Journal/nocksite/_sources/content/specification/index.md

 Nock evaluation is formally Turing-complete but will be quite verbose for many tasks.
 Even with higher-level abstractions, the resulting nouns may be impractical to compute in a reasonable amount of time.
 Thus Nock can be treated as a formal specification of behavior, with [jet-accelerated code](../hints-jetting/index.md) providing enormous performance improvements.

+[Cell distribution](cell-distribution.ipynb) provides more details on how Nock evaluation works with multiple opcodes against a single subject.

 ### Crashing

 The last line of the Nock specification reads: